Thessaloniki: World War II

+Post-war: contemporary Thessaloniki

 After the war, Thessaloniki was rebuilt with large-scale development of new infrastructure and industry throughout the 1950s, 1960s and 1970s.
 Many of its architectural treasures still remain, adding value to the city as a tourist destination, while several early Christian and Byzantine monuments of Thessaloniki were added to the UNESCO World Heritage list in 1988.
 In 1997, Thessaloniki was celebrated as the European Capital of Culture, sponsoring events across the city and the region.
 Agency established to oversee the cultural activities of that year 1997 was still in existence by 2010.
 In 2004, the city hosted a number of the football events as part of the 2004 Summer Olympics.

 Today, Thessaloniki has become one of the most important trade and business hubs in Southeastern Europe, with its port, the Port of Thessaloniki being one of the largest in the Aegean and facilitating trade throughout the Balkan hinterland.
 On 26 October 2012 the city celebrated its centennial since its incorporation into Greece.
 The city also forms one of the largest student centers in Southeastern Europe, is host to the largest student population in Greece and was the European Youth Capital in 2014.
+Infrastructure improvements came in the 2020s with the upgrade and expansion of Thessaloniki Airport in 2021 and the opening of Thessaloniki Metro in 2024.